Report

 Forms of physical abuse include: punching, beating, shaking, hitting (with a hand, stick, strap or other objects), caning, burning, slapping, biting, kicking, ear twisting, throwing, stabbing, choking, or otherwise harming a child.

 Corporeal punishment can also be considered abusive if, although no single incident leaves a mark or results in an injury, the frequent and chronic use of such has a deleterious cumulative effect.
-(In a recently published study on spanking, researchers found that the more frequently spanking was used as a method of punishment ( three or more times per week ) the more antisocial behaviors the child developed.
+In a published study on spanking, researchers found that the more frequently spanking was used as a method of punishment ( three or more times per week ) the more antisocial behaviors the child developed.

-Example: A child is spanked for every minor infraction, several times a week.
+Example: A child is spanked for every minor infraction; several times a week.

 Substance Abuse